 Use “with” statements and context managers to enclose regions, and use them to invoke code which may create exceptions.

 Use the break statement judiciously to exit from control structures and show statically that it behaves correctly in all contexts.

+Restructure code so that inner loops with a break are moved into a function where an early return from the innermost loop can be used instead of a break which results in the function boundary defining where execution is resumed, rather than the loop bodies.

 6.32 Passing Parameters and Return Values [CSJ]